BenjaSanchez/mixed-bag/notes/local_view_caffeine.md

 * Accessing public data:
   - Any service can be accessed at https://api-staging.dd-decaf.eu
-  - Example: models are available at https://api-staging.dd-decaf.eu/model-storage/models
+  - Example: public models are available at https://api-staging.dd-decaf.eu/model-storage/models

+* Checking private data:
+  - Make sure cisco is not enabled.
+  - Go to the corresponding model/map/exp page (in staging or caffeine)
+  - Open the Vue tab in the developers tool
+  - Models: Inspect `props -> items` in `Root -> App -> VApp -> VContent -> Models -> VDataTable`
+  - Maps: Inspect `props -> items` in `Root -> App -> VApp -> VContent -> Maps -> VDataTable`

 * Changing databases (recommended way):
   - Go to https://console.cloud.google.com